 Letter dated 3 January 2023 from the President of the Security Council addressed to the Secretary-General

-I have the honour to inform you that your letter dated 29 December 2022 (S/2023/14), concerning your intention to appoint Lieutenant General Otávio Rodrigues de Miranda Filho (Brazil) as Force Commander for the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) has been brought to the attention of the members of the Security Council.
+I have the honour to inform you that your letter dated 29 December 2022 (S/2023/14) concerning your intention to appoint Lieutenant General Otávio Rodrigues de Miranda Filho (Brazil) as Force Commander for the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo has been brought to the attention of the members of the Security Council.
 They take note of the intention expressed therein.

-ISHIKANE Kimihiro
+(Signed) Ishikane Kimihiro

 President of the Security Council